Emma Yasinski

 Science and Medical Journalist

 Emma is an award-winning science and medical journalist.
 She holds a master’s degree from Boston University in science and medical journalism as well as bachelor’s degree in neuroscience from Lafayette College.
-She’ll write about anything from basic science to the way healthcare is delivered but is especially passionate about neuroscience.
-She regularly contributes to MedShadow.org.
-Her work has also appeared in National Geographic, The New York Times, Discover, Smithsonian Magazine and The Scientist.
-In July of 2025, she launched a Substack about medications for opioid use disorders.
+She’ll write about anything from basic science to the way healthcare is delivered but is especially passionate about neuroscience and substance use.
+She regularly contributes investigative work on drug and supplement safety to MedShadow.org and maintains a substack regarding medications for opioid use disorders (MOUD) and harm reduction.
+Her work has also appeared in Undark, National Geographic, The New York Times, Discover, and more.
+She’s also been featured on numerous podcasts.

 Top Articles: